neuraparse/QMANN/README.md

 ## 🎮 **CRITICAL: Mode Selection Guide**

-> **⚠️ IMPORTANT**: QMNN has three distinct modes.
+> **⚠️ IMPORTANT**: QMANN has three distinct modes.
 Choose the right one for your needs!

 | Mode | Purpose | Cost | Qubits | Use Case |
 |------|---------|------|--------|----------|